-The Draft Ballinasloe Local Area Plan sets out an overall strategy, policies and objectives for the period 2015-2021 which seeks to provide for the long term planning and overall benefit of the town.
+The Ballinasloe Local Area Plan sets out an overall strategy, policies and objectives for the period 2015-2021 which seeks to provide for the long term planning and overall benefit of the town.
 This SEA Environmental Report demonstrates how environmental parameters have been addressed in the Ballinasloe Local Area Plan preparation process to date.
 Consultation has been undertaken for the Scoping of the Environmental Report, and current baseline information has been described for all SEA parameters.
-This Environmental Report forms a key part of the consultation process and is accompanied by the Habitats Directive Assessment and Draft Ballinasloe Local Area Plan which is subject to public display.
-Policies, objectives and land use zonings were assessed in terms of the impacts on the environment and mitigation measures proposed through rewording of the policies/objectives through the SEA and AA process have been incorporated into the Draft Local Area Plan.
+This Environmental Report forms a key part of the consultation process and is accompanied by the Habitats Directive Assessment and Ballinasloe Local Area Plan which is subject to public display.
+Policies, objectives and land use zonings were assessed in terms of the impacts on the environment and mitigation measures proposed through rewording of the policies/objectives or rezoning where necessary.
+The mitigation measures proposed for the policies/objectives through the SEA and AA process have been incorporated into the Local Area Plan.

-The SEA and Appropriate Assessment (AA) have informed the Draft Local Area Plan through an ongoing iterative process that incorporated environmental considerations and sensitivities throughout the preparation of the plan.
+The SEA and Stage 2 Appropriate Assessment (AA) have informed the Local Area Plan through an ongoing iterative process that incorporated environmental considerations and sensitivities throughout the preparation of the plan.
 The SEA and HDA has been undertaken in line with the Planning and Development (Strategic Environmental Assessment) Regulations 2004 to 2011 (as amended) and the European Union (Natural Habitats) Regulations 94 of 1999, as amended SI 233/1998 and SI 378/2005.
 Subject to the full and proper implementation of the mitigation measures outlined in this Environmental Report, it is considered that significant adverse impacts on the environment will be avoided.

-This Environmental Report, which identifies the likely significant effects on the environment of implementing the plan has been submitted to the Elected Members of Galway County Council for their consideration and should be read in conjunction with the Draft Ballinasloe Local Area Plan.
-The Environmental Report must be taken account of before adopting the Plan.
+This Environmental Report, which identifies the likely significant effects on the environment of implementing the plan, has been updated to take account of the changes that have occurred during the plan preparation process and should be read in conjunction with the Ballinasloe Local Area Plan.